James Webb: How a space telescope tore American scientists apart | DW | 22.12.2021

 But the name James Webb has divided astrophysicists in America.

-Some say Webb was homophobic, even possibly involved in efforts at the State Department and then NASA to sideline, fire and even "persecute" gay people — and that by giving the telescope Webb's name, NASA is celebrating a legacy of discrimination and sending a negative signal to the next generation of astrophysicists.
+Some say Webb was homophobic, even possibly involved in efforts at the State Department and then NASA to sideline, fire and even "persecute" gay people.
+So by giving the telescope Webb's name, the question is whether NASA could be celebrating a legacy of discrimination and sending a negative signal to the next generation of astrophysicists.

 "Science is not removed from the questions that the rest of society grapples with — we have bias, racism, sexism, homophobia," said Lucianne Walkowicz, an astronomer at the Adler Planetarium in Chicago and co-author of a petition to get the JWST renamed.